AlWaleedMusa/alx-system_engineering-devops/0x01-shell_permissions/README.md

 1-who-am-i: this script prints the effective username of the current user.
 2-groups : this scipts prints all the groups the current user is part of.
 3-new-owner: this script changes the owner of the file hello to the user betty.
+4-empty: this script will create an empty file called hello.